 In this article

-Veneers are thin shells that fit over your natural teeth to improve their appearance.
-They’re one of several ways to change the appearance of teeth.
+Composite veneers are thin shells of tooth-colored resin that fit over natural teeth to improve their appearance.

-They may need to remove a thin layer of enamel to allow the material to stick to your teeth.
-Sometimes, teeth don’t need to be cut if they only need minor shape or color changes.
+They may also need to reduce or reshape your teeth to accommodate the veneers.
+If so, they’ll remove a thin layer of enamel to allow the material to stick to your teeth.

 Many people don’t require anesthesia during this process.
 If you do need anesthesia, you should be fine to return to work or other activities once it wears off.

 As with all procedures, veneers have advantages and disadvantages.
 Read below to determine if this treatment is right for you: